MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 1. Some meeting APIs, such as `GetParticipant` will require a [bot registration and bot app ID](../bots/how-to/create-a-bot-for-teams.md#with-an-azure-subscription) to generate auth tokens.

-1. Adherence to the [Teams tab design guidelines](../tabs/design/tabs.md) is a best practice for tabs.
+1. Developers must adhere to general [Teams tab design guidelines](../tabs/design/tabs.md) for pre- and post-meeting scenarios as well as the [in-meeting dialog guidelines](https://review.docs.microsoft.com/microsoftteams/platform/designing-your-app/designing-in-meeting-dialog?branch=restructure-design-topics-ia) for in-meeting dialog triggered during a Teams meeting.

 ## Meeting apps API reference